 Today there are many definitions of people pleasing.
+And many say, "They have a pleaser personality."
 What would be your people pleaser definition?
 Mine is giving up oneself for another without their knowledge.
 We so often mistake selflessness for unconditional love.
 However, is a person truly being loving without first loving their self?
 If you love to get love or you're kind to avoid rejection is that true kindness?

 But as Ayn Rand so aptly said, "To say 'I love you' one must first be able to say the I."

 When does selflessness go too far?
 When do we cross a line that is no longer healthy?

 Have you ever been around someone who is overly concerned with making you happy?
 When asked what kind of food they enjoy or which restaurant they’d like to dine at, they quickly say, “Whatever you want is fine.”
 Or what about a colleague who cheerfully volunteers to do the lion’s share of work but later backbites unexpectedly or reports to the project manager that you didn’t bother to help?
 Feels pretty lousy, doesn’t it?
 Perhaps, even confusing.
 After all, you were convinced of their sincerity when they so eagerly volunteered.

 Related reading: "Do People Pleasers Make the Best Employees?"

 Sacrificing our self for the sake of pleasing others leads us down a perilous road and creates roadblocks to authentic caring, communication, and closeness.
 I've been down that road of putting others’ needs before my own, and for a time, was an unhappy, bitter woman.
 An indicator of virtue is often selflessness rather than selfishness.
 But if one's attention is on pleasing others too much, we lose the reliable map of autonomy and unknowingly surrender our happiness and fulfillment.